smallk/smallk/sphinx/source/pages_documentation_installation.rst

 We also recommend that users clearly separate the different build types as well as the versions of Elemental on their systems.
 Elemental is under active development, and new releases can introduce changes to the API that are not backwards-compatible with previous releases.
 To minimize build problems and overall hassle, we recommend that Elemental be installed so that the different versions and build types are cleanly separated.

 Thus, two versions of Elemental need to be built.
 One is a hybrid release build with OpenMP parallelization, and the other is the pure release build without OpenMP parallelization.
 A separate build folder will be created for each build.
-The build that uses internal OpenMP parallelization is called a ‘HybridRelease’ build; the build that doesn’t is called a ‘PureRelease’ build.
-The debug build is called a ‘PureDebug’ build.
+The build that uses internal OpenMP parallelization is called a ``HybridRelease`` build; the build that doesn't is called a ``PureRelease`` build.
+The debug build is called a ``PureDebug`` build.
 The HybridRelease build is best for large problems, where the problem size is large enough to overcome the OpenMP parallel overhead.
 The following is for the 0.84 version of elemental.
 Set the version to that specified in the README.html file.
 Note that the files will be installed in ``/usr/local/elemental/[version]/[build type]``.

 **The SmallK software supports the latest stable release of Elemental, version 0.85 and above.**